Quickly set up a professional & affordable home recording studio now.

 At Voquent, we're all working from home due to the global pandemic, and there's no denying that everything is a little bit tense.
 We're currently not sure what the world will look like in a few months.
 But all we can do is try our best to get through it.
 And one way of doing that is to keep busy!

-If you're an actor or performer that's currently in lock down at home and unable to work - this article is for you.
+If you're an actor or performer that's currently in lockdown at home and unable to work - this article is for you.

-We've still got a regular stream of voice acting projects here at Voquent, so there is still high demand for acting talent and narrators.
-However, since there is a 'de facto' lockdown (at the time of writing), most projects need to be recorded by the voice artists in their own home recording studios.
+We've still got a regular stream of voice acting projects here at Voquent, so there is still high demand for performing talent and narrators.
+However, since there is a 'de facto' lockdown (at the time of writing), most projects need to be recorded by the voice artists in their home recording studios.

-Over 60% of the voice actors on Voquent already have home recording studios, you guys already have got this under control.
+Over 60% of the voice actors on Voquent already have home recording studios.
+You guys already have got this under control.

-This blog is a super quick summary guide of the basics you need to get a functional and good quality home recording studio fast.
+This blog is a super quick summary guide of the basics you need to get a functional and high-quality home recording studio fast.